itfanr/ros2-wiki/OSX-Development-Setup.md

 -->
 ### RTI Connext (5.2.3)

+To use RTI Connext you will need to have obtained a license from RTI.

 You can install the OS X package of Connext version 5.2.3 provided by RTI [from this link](http://s3.amazonaws.com/RTI/Bundles/5.2.3/Evaluation/rti_connext_dds-5.2.3-eval-x64Darwin15clang7.0.dmg).

 You also need a Java runtime installed to run the RTI code generator, which you can get [here](https://support.apple.com/kb/DL1572?locale=en_US).